 These hazardous objects cause choking, cracking of teeth, and can block the airway.

 Meet PATI, The Protector Against Tongue Injury, developed by a patient for a patient.

-PATI is the first, symptom-management, oral device technology that safely and effectively prevents tongue biting and oral trauma during seizures.
-PATI’s patent-pending, disposable design prevents dislocation or dislodgment during the episode, allows for natural airflow, and prevents saliva from collecting in the mouth which can lead to choking.
+PATI is the first, symptom-management, oral device technology that safely and effectively protects against tongue biting and oral trauma during seizures.
+PATI’s patent-pending, disposable design stays securely in the mouth during the seizure, allows for natural airflow, suction catheter and oral rescue medication administration, and natural saliva drainage.